richsi/papers/src/arch/resnet/README.md

 However, deeper networks tend to perform worse or the accuracy saturates without overfitting.
 This is called degradation.

 #### Approach
-Instead of making the network learn the original desired mapping H(x) directly, it learns a residual mapping F(x).
+Instead of making the network learn the original desired mapping H(x) directly, it learns a residual mapping F(x), where:
 F(x) = H(x) - x

 #### Key Concepts